Mowamba River

 The Mowamba River, a perennial river of the Snowy River catchment, is located in the Snowy Mountains region of New South Wales, Australia.

 Course and features

 The Mowamba River rises within The Snowy Mountains Range, part of the Great Dividing Range, contained within the Kosciuszko National Park, on the northeastern slopes of Mount Terrible.
-The river flows generally south then northeast by east, joined by two minor tributaries, before reaching its confluence with the Snowy River approximately 2 km south of Jindabyne, in the Jindabyne Gorge.
+The river flows generally south, then northeast by east, joined by two minor tributaries, before reaching its confluence with the Snowy River approximately 2 km south of Jindabyne, in the Jindabyne Gorge.
 The river descends 507 m over its 32 km course.

 Water management

-Water from the Mowamba River is diverted to Jindabyne Dam via the Mowamba weir and aqueduct; that is part of the Snowy Mountains Scheme.
+Water from the Mowamba River is diverted to Jindabyne Dam via the Mowamba weir and aqueduct; this is part of the Snowy Mountains Scheme.

-On 28 August 2002, the Mowamba Weir was "turned out" allowing environmental water to over top the weir.
+On 28 August 2002, the Mowamba Weir was "turned out" allowing environmental water to overtop the weir.
 Environmental water releases occurred until January 2006.
 Since January 2006, environmental water releases to the Snowy River have occurred from Jindabyne Dam as the infrastructure upgrades to the dam wall had been completed.